vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 Tower will often issue "Depart on climb" instructions to aircraft leaving the CTR.
 This gives the pilot permission to leave the CN CTR on climb vertically as well as laterally.

 VFR aircraft departing into Class G airspace depart the CTR on an extended leg of the circuit.
-Clearance for VFR aircraft to operate in the CN CTR and VFR aircraft departing into Class G will be issued on CN TWR frequency.
+Clearance for VFR aircraft to operate in the CN CTR and VFR aircraft departing into Class G will be issued on CN ADC frequency.

 Left hand circuits are required for powered aircraft operating RWY 06 and RWY 10.
 Right hand circuits are required for powered aircraft operating RWY 24 and RWY 28.